jeremylo/ethical-voice/README.md

   - 5 -- "I am too breathless to leave the house, or breathless after undressing."

 _Note_: for the sake of this project, _syllable rate_ has been taken as a better measure of the rate someone is speaking than _word rate_ and has been used as the basis of visualising _speech rate_ and its deviations over time.
 The phrase "thoroughly thoroughly thoroughly" takes considerably more effort to say than the phrase "two two two", but while the former is 9 syllables and the latter only 3, they are both contain precisely 3 words.

-## Demo

-The app is currently live at [https://mydata.jezz.me/](https://mydata.jezz.me/).
-There is an anonymous login mode whereby anyone can test out the core functionality of the progressive web app without having been referred by a senior responsible officer of the demo system.

 ## Project background, research & documentation